marcocesarato/nft-marketplace/README.md

 #### Configure Moralis and Hardhat

 The project is based over Moralis API (but it's functionality is code wrapped to permit to be replaced based on furure needs).
-Rename `.env.sample` to `.env`, and if you use the server parser even the `.env.parser.sample` to `.env.parser`, from the main folder, then provide your `appId` and `serverUrl` from Moralis ([How to start Moralis Server](https://docs.moralis.io/moralis-server/getting-started/create-a-moralis-server)).
+Copy `docs/.env.sample` and move to root renaming to `.env` (if you use the server parser do it even for the file `docs/.env.parser.sample` moving to root and renaming to `.env.parser`) then provide your `appId` and `serverUrl` from Moralis ([How to start Moralis Server](https://docs.moralis.io/moralis-server/getting-started/create-a-moralis-server)).

-To deploy to Polygon test or main networks we need to configure hardhat so we need to get the WebSocket and JSON RPC url from Moralis.
-Once you log into your account, go to the "Speedy Nodes" section.
-Click on the "Endpoints" button for the Network you need to configure.
-You will see separate URLs for each network and each archive version.
+To deploy to the blockchain, test or main networks, we need to configure hardhat so we need to get the WebSocket and JSON RPC URLs from [Alchemy](https://www.alchemy.com/).
+Once you log into your account, create your project for the Network you need to configure and then copy the WebSocket and JSON RPC URLs and paste it on the `.env` file.

 > **NOTE:** Moralis closes your server every 7 days, so if you have problems with API calls the server is probably down and you need to remember that you need to restart the server.